Posted on: July 23, 2020

 As I meet with many seniors this month, I ask a series of similar questions to get a sense of where everyone is on the admissions process spectrum.
 July is the time when it starts to move from an abstract idea of “Applying to College” to the concrete idea of “Actually Applying To these Colleges with All These Requirements and, OMG, there’s so much to do.”

 One key place this anxiety comes up is in the letters of recommendation.
 Usually, your school, counselor, or teachers might have nudged you in the direction of seeking those letter-writers in March or April.
-But none of us were doing much advanced planning back in March or April 2020.
-Additionally, COVID has caused upheaval and changes for many faculty, so your favorite AP English teacher might no longer be returning to your school.
+But given the challenges of 2020-2021, many of us missed a detail or two along the way.
+Additionally, COVID has caused upheaval and changes for many faculty members, so your favorite AP English teacher might no longer be returning to your school.
 Suddenly, you might feel at a loss for who to ask.